Hulow/asb-app/README.md

 ## Components

-- `Application`: this is the hexagone where the core logic is
+- `Application`: this is the hexagone where the core logic is, receiving commands from the port and sends request out via port as well.
-- `Port`: It's an abstration or a contract, this is the way for the application to interact with an outside system without knowing anything
+- `Port`: this is an interface which allows foreign actors to communicate with the Application.
-- `Adapter`: It's a converter who takes the input or output of your application and converts into something...
+- `Adapter`: It's a converter who interact with the application through a port.

 ## Hexagones